K8s security guide.

 - Chapter 1: Understanding Kubernetes RBAC and TLS certificates

-- Chapter 2: Implementing security at the pod level: Kubernetes Security Context and Kubernetes Network Policy
+- Chapter 2: Implementing security at the pod level: K8s security Context, K8s security Policy and Kubernetes Network Policy

 - Chapter 3: Securing Kubernetes components (kubelet, etcd or your registry)

-- Chapter 7: Hardening kube-system components with security policies
+- Chapter 4: Hardening kube-system components with Sysdig Secure security policies

-You can use this guide as comprehensive read if you are new to Kubernetes security or as a quick reference document / cheat sheet if you are looking at implementing specific Kubernetes security best practices.
+You can use this guide as comprehensive read if you are new to K8s security or as a quick reference document / cheat sheet if you are looking at implementing specific K8s security best practices.

 If you are new into Docker and container security, as a prerequisite for this guide, we recommend you to check out 7 Docker security vulnerabilities and threats.

-Additionally, we also wrote some real stories about Kubernetes security incidents that will help you understand the threats that you need to consider:
+Additionally, we also wrote some real stories about K8s security incidents that will help you understand the threats that you need to consider when running Kubernetes in production: